FrederikTheisen/FTNMRTools/README.md

 ## 1DBaselineCorrection:

 Python tool to baseline correct data assuming a polynomial baseline.

-Will also let you integrate regions of the loaded spectra
+Will also let you integrate regions of the loaded spectra.

 ## GetOffsetTimes:

 Python tool to get experiment times from a folder containing experiments.

-Tool is designed to collect offset times for series of experiments where the first experiment of each series is number x001
+Tool is designed to collect offset times for series of experiments where the first experiment of each series is number x001.